bgeorgios/XSEAr/R/Documentation.md

 ***mcmcTP.R***

 Function to implement a combined Markov Chain Monte Carlo (MCMC) and Metropolis-Hastings sampling scheme within the context of Bayesian inference for the 2-parameter Tapered Pareto (TP) distribution.
 A prior joint distribution for the parameters is postulated as: $f(\beta,\theta)=f(\beta)f(\theta)$.
 Each marginal is a Gaussian distribution with zero mean and a standard deviation of 10 (uninformative priors).
 To propose new values, random walks are used: $\beta_{new}=\beta+\epsilon$ , $\theta_{new}=\theta+\epsilon$, where $\epsilon$ follows a Gaussian distribution with zero mean and a standard deviation of 0.1.
-The proposals and priors can be modified accordingly, as per needed, e.g., Gamma priors can be utlized since both parameters are strictly positive etc.
+The proposals and priors can be modified accordingly, as per needed, e.g., Gamma priors can be utilized since both parameters are strictly positive etc.

 ***mcmcGEV.R***